kss682/go-metrics/README.md

 # go-metrics
-Repo to learn monitoring tools like prometheus and grafanan
+Repo to learn monitoring tools like prometheus and grafana